AdaCore/gnatcoll-core/docs/traces.rst

   character followed by the name of the stream to which the handle should be directed.

+  There is are two special cases for the names on this line: they can start with either "*." or ".*" to indicate the settings apply to a whole set of handles.
+See the example below.

 Here is a short example of a configuration file.
 It activates all handles by default, and defines four handles: two of them are directed to the default stream (standard error), the third one to a file on the disk,